Invisalign by Livermore Dentist

 When it comes down to it, choosing between braces and Invisalign is really a personal choice.
 To an adult or teenager, especially those who are self-conscious, Invisalign may be appealing.
 It’s removable, which makes it easier to eat, drink, brush, and floss more easily.
 But, the idea of having to keep removing your trays for meals or while drinking something other than water seems annoying, Invisalign is definitely not for you.

-- On average, teeth straightening with dental braces can take as short as 6 months to as long as 2 years.
+On average, teeth straightening with dental braces can take as short as 6 months to as long as 2 years.
 In some severe cases, it can be even longer.
-Your orthodontist at %BUSINESS% will be able to tell you an accurate estimate, usually based on the experience they have had treating patients.
+Your orthodontist at Foothill Dental Care will be able to tell you an accurate estimate, usually based on the experience they have had treating patients.